0xChimra/ArgonArch/README.md

 ## Features:
 - ucode auto detection & installation
-- graphicard auto detection & driver installation
+- graphics card auto detection & driver installation
 - preinstalled ZSH Config + Alias Collection that can be accssed with `zalias` and `zshrc`